wallportillo/paypal-sdk-spec/spec/client/android/index.md

 #### CardNumberTextField

-The `CardNumberTextField` component is useful for merchants who want a plain text field with card number autoformatting and card brand detection capabilities, but want to have more control of the layout of the field itself.
+This component is useful for merchants who want a plain text field with card number autoformatting and card brand detection capabilities, but want to have more control of the layout of the field itself.

 ```xml
   <CardNumberTextField